 It was three laps on the bike – I can count up to three quite reliably but was a bit worried about the counting in the heat of battle.
 The course was most certainly ‘undulating’ (I saw some people walking up the steepest hill) but quite picturesque as it circled the part of the lake we’d just swam in and crossed the famous early 18C Grand Bridge built by Vanburgh.

 People seemed to be quite well behaved about not drafting and I enjoyed myself – the bike is more familiar territory than the water.
 I found myself counting and by my reckoning I passed 121 people while being passed by only 17.

 Heading back into transition 2, I racked the bike, removed my helmet and spun the belt to put the number at the front.
 That did all feel fairly quick and I headed out for two laps of the run course on jelly legs.
-Again it was undulating but quite picturesque as it circled another part of the lake and, again, crossed the famous bridge.
+Almost immediately, I missed the turn onto the running lap and found myself heading towards the finish.
+A slightly embarrassing about turn and I was off in the right direction.
+Again, it was undulating but quite picturesque as it circled another part of the lake and, again, crossed the famous bridge.

 I tried to remember the mantra ‘if it’s not hurting, you’re not trying hard enough’ but found little difficulty in making it hurt – even though I wasn’t running very fast.
-I probably didn’t think enough about pacing and left too much on the course from the ride but I did manage to overtake a few more people than those who overtook me.
+I probably didn’t think enough about pacing and put too much into the ride – but I did manage to overtake a few more people than those who overtook me.